mtumilowicz/designPatterns/README.md

 ## creational
 All creational design patterns are in package: creational.*.
 Package of specific pattern is obtained using camel-case.
+Every design pattern has been tested in `test` package (same naming convention).
 ### abstract factory
 * theory: `abstract factory` is an interface for creating families of related or dependent objects without specifying their concrete classes.